GaloisInc/saw-script/doc/manual/manual.md

 language called SAWScript.
 SAWScript is a typed functional language with support for sequencing of imperative commmands.

-The rest of this document first describes how to use the saw tool SAW and outlines the structure of the SAWScript language and its relationship with Cryptol.
+The rest of this document first describes how to use the SAW tool, `saw`, and outlines the structure of the SAWScript language and its relationship with Cryptol.
 It then follows up with a description of the commands in SAWScript that can transform functional models and prove properties about them.
 Finally, it describes the specific commands available for constructing models from imperative programs in a variety of languages.

 # Invoking SAW